rundef/async_rithmic/README.md

 ## Order API

-### Basics

-All orders/cancels/modifications are placed asynchronously then their status is updated as updates from the exchange flow into the API.
-All order_id strings provided need to be unique to a session to track updates back from the exchange, suggest using a database primary key or dateetime based string for example

 #### Placing a Market Order:

 As a market order will be filled immediately, this script will submit the order and receive a fill straight away: